-The SHA's optimum distortion performance for a differential or single-ended input is achieved under the following two conditions: (1) the common-mode voltage is centered around midsupply (i.e., AVDD/2 or approximately 2.5 V) and (2) the input signal voltage span of the SHA is set at its lowest (i.e., 2 V input span).
-This is due to the sampling switches, $Q{\rm SI}$, being CMOS switches whose $R{\rm ON}$ resistance is very low but has some signal dependency causing frequency-dependent ac distortion while the SHA is in the track mode.
-The $R{\rm ON}$ resistance of a CMOS switch is typically lowest at its midsupply, but increases symmetrically as the input signal approaches either AVDD or AVSS.
-A lower input signal voltage span centered at midsupply reduces the degree of $R{\rm ON}$ modulation.
+The SHA's optimum distortion performance for a differential or single-ended input is achieved under the following two conditions: (1) the common-mode voltage is centered around mid supply (i.e., AVDD/2 or approximately 2.5 V) and (2) the input signal voltage span of the SHA is set at its lowest (i.e., 2 V input span).
+This is due to the sampling switches, Q{S1} , being CMOS switches whose R{ON} resistance is very low but has some signal dependency which causes frequency dependent ac distortion while the SHA is in the track mode.
+The R{ON} resistance of a CMOS switch is typically lowest at its midsupply but increases symmetrically as the input signal approaches either AVDD or AVSS.
+A lower input signal voltage span centered at midsupply reduces the degree of R{ON} modulation.

-Figure 24 compares the AD9241's THD vs. frequency performance for a 2 V input span with a common-mode voltage of

-1 V and 2.5 V. Note the difference in the amount of degradation in THD performance as the input frequency increases.
+Figure 24 compares the AD9243's THD vs. frequency performance for a 2 V input span with a common-mode voltage of 1 V and 2.5 V. Note the difference in the amount of degradation in THD performance as the input frequency increases.
 Similarly, note how the THD performance at lower frequencies becomes less sensitive to the common-mode voltage.
 As the input frequency approaches dc, the distortion will be dominated by static nonlinearities such as INL and DNL.
 It is important to note that these dc static nonlinearities are independent of any $R{\rm ON}$ modulation.

 Figure 24.
-THD vs. Frequency for $V{CM} = 2.5 \text{ V}$ and 1.0 V $(A{IN} = -0.5 \text{ dB}, Input Span} = 2.0 \text{ V p-p})$
+AD9243 THD vs. Frequency for V{CM} = 2.5 V and 1.0 V (A{IN} = -0.5 dB, Input Span = 2.0 V p-p)

 Due to the high degree of symmetry within the SHA topology, a significant improvement in distortion performance for differential input signals with frequencies up to and beyond Nyquist can be realized.
 This inherent symmetry provides excellent cancellation of both common-mode distortion and noise.
-In addition, the required input signal voltage span is reduced by a factor of two, which further reduces the degree of $R{\rm ON}$ modulation and its effects on distortion.
+Also, the required input signal voltage span is reduced by a half which further reduces the degree of R{ON} modulation and its effects on distortion.

 The optimum noise and dc linearity performance for either differential or single-ended inputs is achieved with the largest input signal voltage span (i.e., 5 V input span) and matched input impedance for VINA and VINB.
-Note that only a slight degradation in dc linearity performance exists between the 2 V and 5 V input span as specified in AD9241 DC SPECIFICATIONS.
+Note that only a slight degradation in dc linearity performance exists between the 2 V and 5 V input span as specified in the AD9243 "DC SPECIFICATIONS."

 Referring to Figure 21, the differential SHA is implemented using a switched-capacitor topology.
 Hence, its input impedance and its subsequent effects on the input drive source should be understood to maximize the converter's performance.
 The combination of the pin capacitance, CPIN, parasitic capacitance C{PAR}, and the sampling capacitance, C_S, is typically less than 16 pF.
-When the SHA goes into track mode, the input source must charge or discharge the voltage stored on C_S to the new input voltage.
-This action of charging and discharging C_S, which is approximately 4 pF, averaged over a period of time and for a given sampling frequency, Fs, makes the input impedance appear to have a benign resistive component (i.e., 83 k Ω at F_S = 1.25 MSPS).
-However, if this action is analyzed within a sampling period (i.e., $T = \langle 1/F_S \rangle$), the input impedance is dynamic due to the instantaneous requirement of charging and discharging C_S.
-A series resistor inserted between the input drive source and the SHA input, as shown in Figure 25, provides effective isolation.
+When the SHA goes into track mode, the input source must charge or discharge the voltage stored on C{S} to the new input voltage.
+This action of charging and discharging C_s which is approximately 4 pF, averaged over a period of time and for a given sampling frequency, F_S, makes the input impedance appear to have a benign resistive component (i.e., 83 k Ω at F_S = 3.0 MSPS).
+However, if this action is analyzed within a sampling period (i.e., $T = \langle 1/F_S \rangle$), the input impedance is dynamic due to the instantaneous requirement of charging and discharging C8.
+A series resistor inserted between the input drive source and the SHA input as shown in Figure 25 provides the effective isolation.